 This one is particularly daunting.
 I've lived in houses smaller than the rock hanging in the center, and it's being wedged up by rocks the size of a pillow.

-And yes, on one of the trips, one of us got hit by a gravel-sized rock.
+And yes, on one of the trips, we got hit by a gravel-sized rock through here 10 seconds after joking that these rocks would be here for a long time.

 Inside here, there is a wide gap with what looks like a path on the other side.